KB-Q/number-recognition/README.md

-# numrec
+# Number Recognizer
-"handwritten" digit recognizer with pygame
+Handwritten digit recognizer with keras and pygame, trained using the MNIST dataset.

 Install requirements using ```pip install -r requirements.txt```